SFDO-Tooling/Metecho/docs/metecho-how-to.md

 # Salesforce Contributor Guide to Metecho: Step-by-Step

-## Welcome Metecho
+## Welcome to Metecho

 If you or a team you're leading would like to contribute to a Salesforce Project without using GitHub, you've come to the right place.

 **Definition:** *[Greek] To share or participate in.*